Basic Search

 Workflow Integration

-- Search → Navigate → Operate: Find files, explore context, perform operations
+- Search → Sort → Operate: Find files, organize them, then perform operations

 - Search → Open → Return: Use